 Economic Value of Customer Experiences

 Given the inability to square the effort to the economic value of creating a great experience, I did some research.
-I found a recent paper by KPMG titled “Customer experience in the new reality“.
-The author, Julio Henandez talks about the impact that the COVID-19 Pandemic has had on customer behavior, expectations, decision making, and buying behavior.
+I found a recent paper by Julio Henandez titled “Customer experience in the new reality”.
+The author talks about the impact that the COVID-19 Pandemic has had on customer behavior, expectations, decision making, and buying behavior.

-Mr. Hernandez provides a lot of good information about his take on how customers are adjusting to the new “reality” of managing the virus.
-I won’t go into all the data, but one chart, in particular, struck me.
-On page 23, Mr. Hernandez discusses the economic value of customer experience relative to customer expectations.
+Mr. Hernandez provides a lot of information about his take on how customers are adjusting to the new “reality” of managing the virus.
+I won’t go into all the data, but one chart, in particular, struck me on the economic value of customer experience relative to customer expectations.

 The chart argues three main points:

 - Economic value to our company is lost when an experience doesn’t meet customer expectations.
 That’s shown on the left side of the chart.
 This sounds like common sense, and I think most people would agree with this point.

 - On the right side of the chart, the point is made that economic value to our company is lost when the experience significantly exceeds expectations.
 The idea that you spend too much on the experience and don’t get a commensurate return in value.

 - In the middle, the argument is that economic value is maximum when experience meets customer expectations.

 After reviewing this, I immediately took offense to the idea that economic value is lost when experience exceeds expectations.
 Maybe the “significantly” qualifier eases my offense a bit, but I’m not sure.
 Likewise, to argue that value is maximized when expectations and experience are aligned is short-sighted, in my opinion.